Powell Family Cooking

 STEP FOUR: Bake and Finish

 Pour marinara sauce over the sausages, making sure they are covered.
-Cover the dish with foil and bake at 375°F for 25 minutes.
+Add Parmigiano Reggiano evenly over the top.
+Cover the dish with foil and bake at 375ยฐF for 25 minutes.

-Remove the foil, sprinkle with parmesan cheese, and bake uncovered for another 10-15 minutes until the cheese is bubbly and the sausages are fully cooked.
-Garnish with fresh basil if desired.
+Remove the foil and bake uncovered for another 10-15 minutes until the cheese is bubbly and the sausages are fully cooked.
+Garnish with fresh basil or Italian seasoning if desired.

 Expert Tips for Success